JuliaGNI/GeometricIntegrators.jl/docs/src/integrators/rk.md

 The coefficients of other methods are computed on-the-fly as described in the following.

-### Simplifying Assumptions
+## Simplifying Assumptions

-The construction of many Runge-Kutte methods, in particular the Gauß, Radau and Lobatto methods, relies on the so-called simplifying assumptions:
+The construction of many Runge-Kutte methods, in particular the Gauß, Lobatto and Radau methods, relies on the so-called simplifying assumptions:
 ```math
 \begin{aligned}
 B(\sigma): & \sum \limits_{i=1}^{s} b_{i} c_{i}^{k-1} = \frac{1}{k} , &